 Twenty euro to walk around the walls and another twenty to take the cable car up to Mount Srd?!
 You’d be forgiven for thinking that visiting Dubrovnik is an outright assault on your bank account!
 Or is it?

-If, like me, you’d rather spend that amount of money on a delicious meal of grilled squid and a couple of glasses of white wine, then read on and let me tell you about all the free things to do in Dubrovnik!
+If, like me, you’d rather spend that amount of money on a delicious meal of grilled squid and a couple of glasses of white wine, then read on!

 1.Walk up Mount Srd